-How do you submit a short story for publication?
+How do you submit short stories for publication?
 It's a lot to think about and I've seen more than one writer throw in the towel and say they're happy to just be writing.
-To make it easier, there are ten steps you can take to tackle short story submissions.
+To make it easier, here are ten steps you can take to tackle short story submissions.

 It may seem overwhelming, but once you know what you're doing, getting short stories published isn't as scary as it seems.